oplS15projects/FP4-proposal/README.md

 |7  | Integrate objects | not started |
 |7.1| Generate proof of success| not started |

-You will be expected to turn in code, documentation, and data (as appropriate) at each of these stages, so take care in writing concrete steps for your schedule.

-In this general plan, and in the deliverables below.

 ### First Milestone (04-13)
 During the First Milestone we will have turned in Client related items (Items 1 - 2.2) as well as the Mathematics portion (Items 5 - 5.2)